 –Breakfast: Oat milk and an apple.

 –Dinner: Grated carrots mixed with lemon juice and a few slices of beet, a piece of whole-grain toast, baked salmon and, for fruit, two slices of pineapple.
-For the course of a week try to keep this diet including the consumption of water, apples, and grapes…
+Try to maintain this diet for a week.

-When you lead a sedentary lifestyle, your veins become fragile and your organs stop functioning as they should, blood stops circulating correctly and all of this can make you feel heavy, bloated, and cause you to accumulate liquids.
+When you lead a sedentary lifestyle, your veins become fragile and your organs stop functioning as they should, blood stops circulating correctly.
+All of this can make you feel heavy, bloated, and cause you to accumulate liquids.
 How do you avoid this?
 Dedicate at least an hour of each day to some sort of exercise.
-While it is true that it can be very difficult to find the time and energy for these sorts of activities, when your body is suffering you should know how to listen to it.
+While it’s true that it can be very difficult to find the time and energy for these sorts of activities, when your body is suffering you should listen to it.

 So what if I take a brisk walk for at least half an hour and then head to the pool?
-Swimming is one of the best things you can do for your health, just like climbing the stairs and riding a bike.
-All of this makes our veins stronger and more efficient..
+Swimming is one of the best things you can do for your health, just like climbing the stairs and riding bikes.
+All of these activities make your veins stronger and more efficient.

 Rest your legs